lrenazhou/lrenazhou.github.io/content/datadog.md

 dogpush -c ./config.yaml diff
 ```

 `dogpush diff` prints untracked changes across your local `config.yaml` file and remote Datadog monitors.
-Because `config.yaml` only contains information about your Datadog API and Application keys, all your monitor alerts should appear as untracked in your terminal.
+Because `config.yaml` currently only contains information about your Datadog API and Application keys, all your monitor alerts should appear as untracked in your terminal.

 Now that you have printed your monitor alerts in your local environment, let’s store them in a new `rule_files` YAML file, `my_monitors.yaml`.